Obama to meet with congressional leaders on Iraq on Wednesday

 A White House official confirmed the meeting, describing it as part of Obama's "ongoing consultations" with congressional leaders on foreign policy issues, including Iraq.

-Obama administration officials have been holding a series of classified briefings for members of Congress about the situation in Iraq as they finalize a strategy for dealing with the crisis there.

-But congressional leaders noted that Obama is not legally required to obtain permission from Congress before taking action.
+"I'm anxious to hear what he has to say.
+He's the president of the United States," the Kentucky lawmaker said.

-(Reporting by Patricia Zengerle; Additional reporting by Roberta Rampton.; Editing by Eric Beech and Ken Wills)
+(Reporting by Patricia Zengerle, additional reporting by Jeff Mason; Editing by Eric Beech)